 4. A jellyfish in a bottle by Sue & Gokk @ Bhoomplay.
 It’s pure awesomesauce!
 No glitter?
 Maybe add some ;-)

 Happy crafting!
-I hope that your family will enjoy this proven mindfulness tool.
-May you be happy and healthy!
+I hope that your children will enjoy this proven mindfulness tool.

 Wishing you many fun mindful moments with your children :-)

 If you are new to mindfulness with children OR you want to make practice easy we recommend our online mindfulness courses.